uxsolutions/bootstrap-datepicker/README.md

 # Home

 monobasic's note: I forked the fork and added a placement fix.
-If the calendar popup will overlap the right window bound, it will be repositioned including the pointer edge..
+If the calendar popup will overlap the right window bound, it will be repositioned including the pointer edge.
+It's also possible to set the position manually with the option "direction", which can be "left" or "right".
 -- André Abt
 ___________

 This is a fork of Stefan Petre's [original code](http://www.eyecon.ro/bootstrap-datepicker/);
 thanks go to him for getting this thing started!